MollyAP/reading-notes3/201/Class-03/Class-03.md

   <li>third item</li>
 </ul>

 When should you use an unordered list in your HTML document?
+When marking up content whih could be defined as a list.

 How do you change the bullet style of unordered list items?
+By using 'list-style-type'.

-When should you use an ordered list vs an unorder list in your HTML document?
+When should you use an ordered list vs an unordered list in your HTML document?
+An Unordered list should be used to create a list of related items, in no particular order.
+An Ordered list should be used to create a list of related items, in a specific order.

 Describe two ways you can change the numbers on list items provided by an ordered list?

 <h1>Learn CSS</h1>